-Your Environment

-Safe Spots: Identify objects or places in each room that will provide protection from falling objects:

-- Sturdy desks and tables - Interior walls/corners

-Danger Spots: Identify objects or places in each room that pose a danger during a disaster or an emergency:

-- U Windows

-- □ Tall unsecured furniture

-- Heavy objects on shelves

-- Appliances

-- □ Hanging mirrors/plants

-- Pictures

-- Ceiling lights

-- Tall unbraced chimneys inside and outside the structure.

-Evacuation Routes: Locate exits and alternate ways to leave your home should the need arise.

-Utility Shut-offs: Show everyone where the shut-offs for the following are located:

-- □ Water

-- 🗌 Gas

-- Electricity

-Teach everyone when and how to shut them off.
-Gas should be turned off only if you suspect a leak.
-Contact your utility company if you're not sure.

-Special Provisions

-Plan for family members who have special needs, including:

-- □ Seniors

-- People with disabilities

-- Children

-- Individuals who take special medications

-- Individuals who do not speak English

-- Pets

-Make provisions for:

-- Evacuation, if required

-- Special foods

-- Medications/eye glasses

-- Life-sustaining equipment

-- □ Wheelchairs, canes, walkers

-- Strollers

-Be sure to store such items in a location that's easy to access.
+These are only suggestions for preparing your family.
+Use discretion and common sense in your preparations.

+Include the following in your family emergency plan: Your Environment ☐ Out-of-state contact Safe Spots: Identify objects or places in each room that will ☐ Meeting place provide protection from falling objects: ☐ Policies of schools and day-care centers pertaining to: ☐ Sturdy desks and tables ☐ Emergency shelter ☐ Interior walls/corners ☐ Transportation Danger Spots: Identify objects or places in each room that ☐ Care for children pose a danger during a disaster or an emergency: Designate someone to pick up your children if you are unable ☐ Windows to do so after an emergency.
+Be sure to check with your ☐ Tall unsecured furniture school for its policies in reuniting children with parents. ☐ Heavy objects on shelves Plan Responsibilities ☐ Appliances ☐ Hanging mirrors/plants You and family members will have to attend to many details.
+Pictures So will your neighbors.
+Get together and develop a plan that ☐ Ceiling lights covers all potential problems.
+Assign specific responsibilities to each person based on their probable locations since it ☐ Tall unbraced chimneys inside and outside the may be difficult to travel as a result of the disaster or structure. emergency.
+Evacuation Routes: Locate exits and alternate ways to Complete, clip and give each family member the following: leave your home should the need arise.
+Utility Shut-offs: Show everyone where the shut-offs for the following are located: Name: ☐ Water Address: ☐ Gas Phone: □ Electricity Out-of-state contact: Teach everyone when and how to shut them off.
+Gas should Phone: be turned off only if you suspect a leak.
+Contact your utility Meeting place: company if you're not sure.
+Special Provisions Special needs: Plan for family members who have special needs, including: ☐ Seniors Responsibilities: ☐ People with disabilities ☐ Children Extracted and adapted from "Make A Family Earthquake Plan," developed ☐ Individuals who take special medications by the California Emergency Management Agency (Cal EMA). ☐ Individuals who do not speak English □ Pets Make provisions for: □ Evacuation, if required This project was supported by FY07 UASI funding awarded by the California Emergency ☐ Special foods Management Agency, through FEMA/DHS. ☐ Medications/eye glasses ☐ Life-sustaining equipment ☐ Wheelchairs, canes, walkers ☐ Strollers Be sure to store such items in a location that's easy to access.